ElMitsuki/LoveLetter/README.md

 # CONTENT
 UTBM 2020 IA41 project.
 Implementation of an IA for the love Letter's game using Q-Learning.
+You can launch the project by clicking on the executable file named **main.exe** located on the **LoveLetter** folder.
-You can launch the project using the main.py file and reset the different tables using reinitialize.py with the different initialization functions of the class DBAccess in each QLearningEngine package.
+You can also launch the project using the following command on a command prompt :
+- `py main.py` (you need to be located on the **LoveLetter** folder) You can also reset the different tables with the different initialization functions of the class DBAccess in each QLearningEngine package using the following command on a command prompt :
+- `py reinitializeDB.py` (you need to be located on the **LoveLetter** folder)

 # AUTHORS
 Théo GARRIDO